yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ### Fallback to Lower Versions
 {: #rec-fallback}

 TLS/DTLS 1.2 clients MUST NOT fall back to earlier TLS versions, since those versions have been deprecated {{!RFC8996}}.
-We note that as a result of that, the SCSV mechanism {{?RFC7507}} is no longer useful for clients.
+We note that as a result of that, the SCSV mechanism {{?RFC7507}} is no longer needed for clients.
 In addition, TLS 1.3 implements a new version negotiation mechanism.

 ## Strict TLS